When Heaven Calls a Loved One Home . . .

 A rhetorical question.
 I knew where it had come from.
 I was being chastened/counseled from the other side of the veil prior to waking up.
 I was being chastened for dragging my feet, and counseled to get the book done.
 Other than knowing it occurred, I have no recollection of the pre-waking discussion.
 It must have been persuasive.

 My sincere thanks for all those that have participated in getting this book written.
 It has been a collaborative effort by many.
-Especially son Joel who has spent countless hours editing and formatting the book to be easily shared and read online.
+Especially son Joel, who has spent countless hours formatting the book to be easily shared and read online, and to Don Norton of Orem, Utah for providing thorough and much appreciated editing services.

 – Craig Jenkins, 2021